-Frankenmuth is one of my favorite places to visit in Michigan.
-This quaint town gives you a taste of Bavaria.
+Frankenmuth Michigan is one of our absolute favorite places to visit in Michigan.
+This quaint town gives you one heck of a taste of Bavaria without leaving the country!
 I love walking over the bridge that connects the Bavarian Inn Restaurant to the River Place Shops.
-Taking a photo of the pretty waterfalls with the Bavarian Belle Riverboat is a requirement!

 The majority of the town's restaurants, shopping and activities are nestled within the pretty downtown area.
 As an added bonus, parking is free so you can park once and walk to numerous locales.